 Tom Ford’s Ranch Article

-Tom Ford, who had in his youth also studied architecture, commissioned a project, fifteen years ago, to Alberto Campo Baeza, but it was not approved by the authorities of New Mexico.
-Finally Ford again took up the idea of a ranch, this time commissioning Tadao Ando.
+Tom Ford, who had in his youth also studied architecture, commissioned a project, fifteen years ago, to Alberto Campo Baeza, but the authorities of New Mexico did not approve it.
+Finally, Ford again took up the idea of a ranch, this time commissioning Tadao Ando.

 Introducing bold geometry and his stoic signature concrete walls into the New Mexico landscape, Ando envelopes and highlights portions of barren land and turns them into monumental ‘scapes of form and light.
 The rustic color palette of the surrounding landscape permeates into the complex, filling the space with burnt tones of the soil and the heavy blues of the sky and water.
 Add Ando’s skillful control of circulation to the mix, and you essentially have a sprawling chapel in the desert.